Time in China: Hong Kong and Macau

+Taiwan

+Taiwan, which is not governed under the authority of the People's Republic of China (see political status of Taiwan), also uses UTC+08:00, which corresponds well to its longitude.

 IANA time zone database

 The territory of the People's Republic of China is covered in the IANA time zone database by the following zones.
-"Asia/Shanghai" is used instead of "Asia/Beijing" because Shanghai is the most populous location in the zone.
+"Asia/Shanghai" is used instead of "Asia/Beijing" because Shanghai is the most populous city in the zone.

 Columns marked with * are from the file zone.tab of the database.

 Backward compatibility zone

 The following zones, including Asia/Kashgar, Asia/Chongqing, and Asia/Harbin, are kept in the "backzone" file of the IANA time zone database for backward compatibility.